 Into December we joyfully proceed.
 Yes, I am still on last week’s Joy celebration.
 That doesn’t mean I don’t have a new word for all of us to celebrate.

-First off, thank you to so many of you who wrote to me to share your lists of Joy.
+, thank you to so many of you who wrote to me to share your lists of Joy.
 They brought tears to my eyes and lightened my heart.
 Thank you so much for sharing.

 And one quick reminder–don’t forget, I will be on Julia Quinn’s Instagram Live this coming Tuesday, December 8, 2pm Pacific Time.
 You can get the details here.
 Hope to see you there!

 As I wrote last week, I am offering up a word every week to reflect upon, write about, look for in our lives.
 It is something as an avid journaler and writer that I do all the time.
 So here is this week’s offering:

 Take a deep breath and approach this busy season with one word in mind: Peace.
 I’ve been reflecting on this word all week as demands begin to cartwheel into a whirl of must dos and have tos.
 This year, we can opt out of all that and enjoy the quiet beauty of the season.